<img src="//tracker.clixtell.com/track/t.gif">

 • Hire a vaccine injury attorney to protect your rights and ensure potential financial compensation.

-VAERS stands for the Vaccine Adverse Event Reporting System, which is a program managed by the CDC.
-The program processes submitted reports of vaccine injuries and adverse events from those who have been injured.
-It is not to bring a traditional civil lawsuit against any vaccine manufacturers.
-It is important to note that VAERS does not diagnose those who have been injured with a vaccine injury, but rather compile data about reported adverse reactions for the CDC and the Food and Drug Administration in hopes of improving vaccine safety measures for immunization practices in the future.
-There are no restrictions to who can file a VAERS report and it is often used as supplemental evidence in vaccine cases when determining the onset of an injury or symptoms.
+It’s important to note that VAERS does not diagnose those who have been injured with a vaccine injury.
+Rather compile data about reported adverse reactions for the CDC and the Food and Drug Administration in hopes of improving vaccine safety measures for immunization practices in the future.
+There are no restrictions to who can file a VAERS report and it’s often used as supplemental evidence in vaccine cases when determining the onset of an injury or symptoms.

 Compensation for intussusception from a rotavirus vaccine

 If you or a loved one suffered an allergic reaction, illness, or other adverse effects after receiving a Rotavirus vaccine, you may qualify for compensation from a government program called the National Vaccine Injury Compensation Trust Fund.
-Contact My Vaccine Lawyer for a free case evaluation.
-Our law firm focuses almost exclusively on vaccine injury claims and has recovered over $40 million for vaccine injury claims since 2019.

 Speak With A Lawyer